nospamcalfee/pico-ap-configure/README.md

 ```

-When the application cannot connect to a known wifi, the pico-w starts up as
+When the picow cannot connect to a known wifi, the pico-w starts up as
 an access point so a cellphone or pc can join the pico-w network.
 Once this
 happens the user can use a browser to connect to the pico-w ap website at
-default 192.168.4.1 and then the user can set ssid/password and optionally
+default http://192.168.4.1 and then the user can set your local wifi
-fixed-ip and fixed-netmask.
+ssid/password.

-This is operationally difficult for most users who do this occasionally.
-So a
+Typing long ap names and ap passwords can be operationally difficult for most
+users who do this occasionally.
+So a long timeout of 3 minutes is allowed
-long timeout of 3 minutes is allowed before the iot device retries to connect
+before the iot device retries to connect to any known wifi networks.
+This
-to any known wifi networks.
-This helps if a power failure resets both the iot
+helps if a power failure resets both the iot device and an AP which may take
-device and an AP which may take a long time to boot up.
-So unattended iot
+a long time to boot up.
+So unattended iot devices will eventually connect to
-devices will eventually connect to a slow AP.
+a slow AP.

+### connecting to the pico ap

 First the connecting device (phone or pc) must connect to the temporary ap of
 the picow.
+A unsetup picow will have a fast LED blink rate, about on/off in a
+second.
+One that has successfully connected to your lan due to an earlier
+setup will have a slow 1 second off then 9 second on flash rate.
+That is the
+entire UI.
 In an IOT situation maybe several devices need to be configured,
 so maybe to make this easier an unnamed device id named webapp_01_9a_bb where
 the funny numbers are the low 3 bytes of the built-in MAC address.
+You can
+make a guess and connect to a random unnamed ap and then toggle its relay to
+see which one you are connected to.

-If you have already given the picow a name, it will appear in the wifi
+If you have already given the picow a name, and it doesn't know a local AP
-available list on your attaching device (instead of the example
+ssid/password, the given name will appear in the wifi available list on your
+attaching device (instead of the example webapp_01_9a_bb).
+You can connect to
+this ap, The default network password is cleverly ```password```.
+When
-webapp_01_9a_bb).
-You can connect to this ap, but right now the dhcp server
+connected to the picow WIFI AP the picow dhcp server will give your
-on the picow ap is not working, so you have to set the connecting device to a
-fixed ip in the range 192.168.4.2 to 192.168.4.250.
-Then you can hopefully
+connecting device(s) an ip in the range 192.168.4.2 to 192.168.4.250.
+Then
-connect with your browser to the picow ap which is running at ip 192.168.4.1.
+you can hopefully connect with your browser to the picow ap which is running
-Then you can configure your picow to give it a name and the first wifi
+at http://192.168.4.1.
+Then you can configure your picow to give it a name
-ssid/password you will try.
-Like most IT stuff this uses the most magic and
+and the first wifi ssid/password you will try.
+Like most IT stuff this uses
-luck at setting up.
-After doing it several times, maybe it will be clearer.
+the most magic and luck at setting up.
+After doing it several times, maybe it
+will be clearer.

+Second as a user connected to the picow, go to the configure page labelled
-Second they must enter their local wifi name and sometimes complicated wifi
+"Configure Wifi and Hostname".
+You must enter your local wifi name and
-passwords into the picow website either on the initial connection.
+sometimes complicated wifi passwords into the picow website on the

-Finally, the connecting device has to have a browser connected on this new
-network to 192.168.4.1
+configure page.

+If things are all messed up but you can still get to the configure page, you
+can select the "ERASE ALL CONFIG!" button and go back through the whole
+connection stuff again.
+You will lose all ap/password combos and your
+hostname after this.
+There is one even more desparate way to recover
+see "developer SNAFU" below.
+That will also require you to reload the picow
+firmware.
+Not a nice choice but sometimes maybe necessary.

+### notes on how the app works

 I took the gherlein app and made it standalone.
 Then expanded to include
 entering SSID and password.
 Then I added cgi POST processing which I needed